kartoza/sawps/docs/src/user/manual/data-upload/panel.md

 The popup window includes the following components:

-2. **Browse**: Clicking on the `Browse` button and allows the user to select the file(s) they want to upload.
+2. **Browse**: Clicking on the `Browse` button allows the user to select the file(s) they want to upload.
 Supported formats include zip, json, geojson, gpkg, kml (CRS 4326).
 These files typically contain geospatial data, and the user will use them to define parcel boundaries.

 3. **Upload Files**: After the user has selected the appropriate files, they can click on the `Upload Files` button to begin the data upload process.
 This action will upload and process the selected data.